Symmetry and Space Group

 Viewer – the present

-version (thus far) has tested OK on local machines running W2K and XP,
+version (thus far) has tested OK on local machines running XP,

 having legal versions of Powerpoint